skip navigation

 • U9-U10 Teams: Practices are typically twice a week.
 Coaches set the day and time for practices in this age division.
 Games will begin the first Saturday following Labor day.
 Game times will vary but typically have a start time between 9am and 1:30pm with an occasional 3pm game if needed.
 Games are played against teams within SnVYSA.

 • U11-U12 Teams: Practices are typically twice a week.
 Coaches set the day and time for practices in this age division.
 Games will begin the first Saturday following Labor day.
-Games are played against teams within SnVYSA and our partnering association Eastside Youth Soccer Association(EYSA).
+Games are played against teams within SnVYSA and a partnering association Eastside Youth Soccer Association(EYSA).
 Game times will vary as the game schedule is set by EYSA for away games and SnVYSA for home games.

 Where do the teams practice and play games?